Nellaker-group/UNetHAPPY/README.md

 models on multi-organ histology whole slide images (WSI).
 Supported organs are: placenta

-In the future we hope to directly support liver and adipocyte histology, along with segmentation techniques.
+In the future we hope to directly support liver, adipocyte and kidney histology, along with segmentation techniques.

 Currently, a sqlite database (and Peewee orm) is used for the evaluation part of the pipeline.
 The training part of the pipeline will be integrated with the